muratk3n/thirdwave/en/tweets/2017/week28.md

 I see

 According to this argument, after 9/11 United States was getting kicked out of SA, so it not only needed a new base that'd be strategic enough to project power into Middle East and beyond, they also needed to force Saudis (and Pakistani) cooperation (SA was encircled by US after the invasion "oddly enough"), at the same time also demonstrate power -especially important- unilateral power to the Muslim world.
 Hence Iraq.

 There are great gems in this book, how the anti-Soviet Afghani mujaheddin was Jimmy Carter's idea, how, before the second Iraq War and Saudis were being pressured into cooperation, they tried to deflect and change the subject, so they triggered a whole Israel-Palestine peace process, Tom Friedman from NYT got suckered in..
 What a beautiful kabuki.
 I believe the main thrust of the book is correct; which brings forth a terrible verdict against media - they don't know anything about anything.
 Government lies, and the ppl the public relies on to follow them are usually powerless and clueless to cover it.
 Sad!

 (The press is essential of course for times when gov does slip up, and gov is more alert because press is there.
 They are also needed as a channel for leaks which are signs of disagreement within administrations..
 Etc etc.)

+---

 News

 Daniel Dae Kim and Grace Park [are] leaving CBS's resilient hit "Hawaii Five-0," [..]
 As Kim himself confirmed in a Facebook post to his fans, the duo left because their request to be paid the same as their white co-stars, Alex O'Loughlin and Scott Caan, was rejected.
-The gap in what they were asking for and what CBS was willing to offer was tiny — reportedly a difference of as little as $5,000 per episode,
+The gap in what they were asking for and what CBS was willing to offer was tiny — reportedly a difference of as little as
+$5,000 per episode,

 Ultimately, the refusal to pay Kim and Park on matching terms with O'Loughlin and Caan was CBS's formal declaration that they were determined to protect a disparity that has been a sore point since the show's premiere: The assertion that O'Loughlin and Caan are "Hawaii Five-0" "stars," and Kim and Park are merely "co-leads."[..]

 It's hard to avoid concluding that this is a direct reflection of Hollywood's continuing legacy as a system where white actors and male actors are seen as more valuable than nonwhite and female ones, simply by accident of melanin and genitalia.

 Inequality?

 I happened to be binging on this show when this news broke, so let me add my $0.02.

 The show content is very well balanced on the ethnic front.
 No issues there.
 The inequality problem might not be where ppl think it's at - O'Loughlin plays the team lead, so he is the most central character, it makes sense to pay him little more, even symbolically.

-Caan is the resident gumba in the show,  he is doing his "neurotic Italian" thing, he is from New Jersey, the fish-out-the-water aspect is hilarious, there is all this surf-and-turf, and Danny (his character) is like "I am dyin' oveeeer heereee".
+Caan is the resident goombah in the show,  he is doing his "neurotic Italian" thing, he is from New Jersey, the fish-out-the-water aspect is hilarious, there is all this surf-and-turf, and Danny (his character) is like "I am dyin' oveeeer heereee".
 U get the idea.

 But Caan is also the only one in the cast who played in major movies, with major stars, such as 60 Seconds, Ocean's Eleven, etc. There is a hierarchy among actors - movies are at the top, TV at the bottom.
 Yes one could argue "well these days TV is like movies".
 Right.. but you know what else is like movies?
 Movies.
 So unless there were changes in the writing that the Kim and Park did not like, I believe the issue is overblown, there is another hierarchy in play besides the ethnic thing.
 Park was in Battlestar Galactica, Kim was in  Lost, but these shows, while very well done at "movie quality" they still are not movies.
 That's how they see it.

 Oh, Caan is also gumba royalty (his father is James Caan of Godfather fame).

 Note: I am a fan of both Park and Kim (I also have many Jewish friends).
 I watch a lot of scifi, and spotted Park in Andromeda, and Stargate (the tv show), both great performances.
 Saw Kim in one Star Trek Voyager episode, one of the rare ones I like.

+---

 Comedy is about timing